gerharddev/oof_habits_project/OOFPP_Habits_Phase3/README.md

 ## 1. Overview

 Everybody wants to stop unhealthy habits and create good habits in its place.
-They are turning to technology for assistance to achieving this.
-I was tasked to create a backend for a habit tracking application that will assist users to achieve their goals.
+They are turning to technology for assistance to achieve this.
+I was tasked to create a backend for a habit tracking application that will assist users to reach their goals.

 ## 2. Running the project